 Arm Lift, also known as Brachioplasty, is one of the fastest growing procedures in the US.
 A brachioplasty minimizes excess fat and skin in the arm and armpit areas.
 An arm lift creates a more athletic, toned, and youthful appearance to your upper arm extremity by removing the excess skin and fat that obscures the detail of the underlying muscles.

 Currently there are no effective nonsurgical approaches to armlifting.
 However, an effective training regiment consisting of cardiovascular, weights, and resistance training can prevent the need for an arm lift.
 Patients, however, who have already developed excess skin and fat can not reverse the effect with exercise alone.
 There are a number of different approaches to brachioplasty.
 The most common approach places an incision along the the medial (inner) most portion of the arm close to the biceps muscle.
 This incision however, we have found can be noticeable.
-Therefore, Dr. Durkin has adapted our technique to the inferior aspect of the arm.
+Therefore, Vero Beach arm lift provider Dr. Durkin has adapted our technique to the inferior aspect of the arm.

 By placing the incision inferiorly, it optimizes his ability to hide the scar without comprising the amount of skin and fat to be removed.
 As well, this incision can be extended into the armpit region to tighten up that problematic area as well.
-When the incision is carried into the arpit it is termed extended brachioplasty.
+When the incision is carried into the armpit it is termed extended brachioplasty.
 An extended brachioplasty will tone the arms and shoulder.
 It can also be extended down to include the lateral contour of the chest.

 Another type of arm lift approach is through a transverse incision to the armpit itself.
 This mimimally invasive approach is an outstanding option for men and women who have good fascia tone, muscle mass, with minimal to moderate skin redundancy.
 At Ocean Drive Plastic Surgery, Dr. Durkin’s arm lift technique provides you with a comprehensive approach to upper arm rejuvenation.